RunestoneInteractive/RunestoneServer/README.rst

        sudo apt-get install libpq-dev
        sudo apt-get install libxml2-dev libxslt1-dev

-   **OS X**
+   **macOS**

-   On an OS X installation You must install Xcode and the command line tools.
-Free from the app store.
+   On an macOS installation You must install Xcode and the command line tools.
+Free from the App Store.
 Then, I recommend you install homebrew (http://brew.sh)  then run the following commands:

    ::